 Taxis in The Bahamas

 Unfortunately, we do not have a system like Uber that is up & running in the Bahamas.
-I have heard of a few, one being Bahamas Ride, however I can not confirm that their service works or if it is actually good and efficient service.
-With this being said, if you are looking to be chauffeured around, my suggestion is to hire a driver.
-Price will be about the same, service will be better, and you can plan your rides ahead of time to ensure that you actually get picked up when needed!
-My go-to guy is John, you can shoot him a Whatapp at 242-456-6652 and arrange your rides in advance!
+If you are looking to be chauffeured around, my suggestion is to hire a driver.
+Price will be about the same as a taxi and you can plan your rides ahead of time to ensure that you actually get picked up when needed!
+My go-to guy is Big D, you can shoot him a WhatsApp at +1 (242) 823-6772 and arrange your rides in advance!

 Exploring The Bahamas on Foot